 Wild Mushrooms Vs. Regular Mushrooms: What’s Best To Use?

-But wild mushrooms are pricey and not widely available.
-During my recipe testing, once the wild mushrooms were cooked down, minced, and combined with marsala wine, mascarpone and Parmesan cheese, it was hard to distinguish the taste!
+Wild mushrooms are exotic, earthy and inspiring (think: fresh porcinis and chanterelles).
+But they’re pricey and not always easy to find.
+During recipe testing, once the wild mushrooms were cooked down and combined with marsala wine, it was hard to distinguish the taste!

 Helpful Ravioli Tips